dotnet/android-samples/JniDemo/README.md

 1. A `/manifest/application/activity` element must be created so that we can use `Context.StartActivity()` to create the custom activity.

-This translates to having the following XML within AndroidManifest.xml:
+This translates to having the following XML in **AndroidManifest.xml**:

 ```xml
 <application android:label="Managed Maps">